 Review of How Brands Grow Book by Sharp

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda®

 Introduction

 Byron Sharp is a research professor and Institute director specializing in marketing sciences.
-In his book How Brands Grow: What Marketers Don’t Know, Sharp challenges traditional marketing perceptions as theoretical and present more practical marketing approaches.
+In his book How Brands Grow: What Marketers Don’t Know, Sharp challenges traditional marketing perceptions as theoretical and presents more practical marketing approaches.
 The author uses various scientific methodologies across large financial markets in discussing marketing that promotes brand growth.
 In the book, the author simplifies and classifies principles of marketing into three laws and seven principles.
 This paper reviews the various branding approaches the author proposes and their application to consumers behavior.

 The Law of Jeopardy

-Availability Vs. Segmentation
+Availability vs. Segmentation

 Sharp’s book consists of three parts, where each piece defines and discusses the various laws and connecting principles.
 The first parts involve discussions on the rule of jeopardy.
 The law states that smaller brands risk declining their brand sales due to fewer buyers and less customer loyalty (Sharp, 2018).
 Regarding this rule, the author suggests more product popularity and availability in all markets for brand growth.
 Sharp argues that the main challenging factor of growing a brand is availability.

 Developing a brand needs the consideration of both physical and mental availability.
-Consumers need the brand’s emotional availability and support while shopping, but most marketing strategies assumes that consumers already have a fixed mind of what they want (Fig 1).
+Consumers need the brand’s emotional availability and support while shopping, but most marketing strategies assume that consumers already have a fixed mind of what they want (Fig 1).
 Most brand consumers use their emotional brain more than careful thought and insight while shopping.
 For instance, consumers are more subject to impulse buying and only need the emotional or physical push to shop a brand product regardless of cost.
 In this regard, marketers should be consistent with product availability and use simple names on brand products that customers can remember easily and trigger an emotional reaction when shopping.

 Duplication of Purchases Law

-Distinction vs Value addition
+Distinction vs. Value Addition

 Brands of the same category have similar target markets, creating intense competition which needs effective brand marketing for growth.
 A factor to consider in ensuring brand popularity and growth is positioning, which refers to how brand marketers want consumers to perceive their products in the emotional mind (Sharp, 2018).
 Most brand marketing strategies consider the weaknesses of competing brands’ strategies when formulating brand advertising and distribution, for instance, adding a valuable aspect that businesses ignore, thus adding value to its brand.